tmarfil/viptest/README.md

 - `-c 10`: Specifies the number of concurrent processes.
 - `--csv testfile.csv`: Specifies the CSV file to use.

-### Testing the Application
+### Testing the Applications

-The repository includes a `testfile.csv` to run the initial test of the application.
+The repository includes a `testfile.csv` to run tests against an example list of applications.
 This can be tested with:

 ```sh
 time unbuffer ./viptest.py --csv testfile.csv -c 50 > >(tee logfile1.log) 2>errors1.log